-I support HB 339 HD2

-This measure will create permanent positions critically needed in the Department of Human Services (DHS).
-In a time when families, keiki, and individuals need support to survive and thrive, these positions provide the necessary infrastructure for this department to effectively serve our community and fulfill the responsibilities of government.
-This department is a key partner with human service advocates statewide.
+PACT supports HB 339 HD2 SD1 which will create permanent positions critically needed in the Department of Human Services (DHS).
+In a time when families, keiki, and individuals need support to survive and thrive, these positions provide the necessary infrastructure for DHS to effectively serve our community and fulfill the responsibilities of government.
+DHS is a key partner with us in fulfilling our mission.